-Olympus E-1 versus Olympus E-500
+Olympus E-1 vs E-500

 The Olympus E-1 and the Olympus Evolt E-500 are two digital cameras that were announced, respectively, in June 2003 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-1 has a resolution of 4.9 megapixel, whereas the E-500 provides 8 MP.
+The E-1 has a resolution of 4.9 megapixels, whereas the E-500 provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is notably smaller (16 percent) than the Olympus E-1.
 Moreover, the E-500 is substantially lighter (35 percent) than the E-1.
 It is worth mentioning in this context that the E-1 is splash and dust resistant, while the E-500 does not feature any corresponding weather-sealing.